AlbishriAbdullah/ROS-Installation/README.md

 # ROS-Installation

-This repository for the first task in AI track.
+This repository for the first task in AI track which is about installation of ROS noetic and ROS2 foxy.

-First Task:
+Task Requirements:

 Install ROS noetic.